MangyCat/Plyschfangare/README.md

 1. **Play the game and achieve your highest score.**
 2. **Enter your name** in the input field provided.
 Be nice!
-3. **Click "Submit Score"** to submit your score to the leaderboard.
+3. **Click "Submit Score"** to submit your score to the leaderboard. **Due to unreliable server hosts, leaderboards do not work at this time**

 ## Credits 🏢